Update: This post was updated on July 27, 2022 to reflect the latest developments in Microsoft 365.

 Only users with required permissions can create and manage retention policies.
 There are two default role groups which include Retention Management: Compliance Administrator and Organization Management.

 Litigation Hold is one of the functionalities of eDiscovery feature in Exchange Online.
 Putting mailboxes, public folders or sites (e.g. OneDrive, SharePoint) on Litigation Hold prevents users from permanently deleting all or chosen content.
 Before the recent updates, litigation hold allowed to secure only whole mailboxes.
 Partial mailbox protection required using In-Place hold.
 Now, Litigation Hold allows you to use filters and conditions so that you can decide precisely which items to protect and which not.

 As the name suggests, the primary function of a Litigation Hold is to protect data in case there is a lawsuit in action, and some emails might be evidence.
 In fact, that is what the whole eDiscovery is there for.
 But you can use it, as many other companies do, as a means to backup sensitive data, just in case.
 Although the storage for protected items is not limited, including all mailboxes is not advisable – it will save all items, including spam emails, making future searches troublesome, to say the least.
 What is more, if you remove a hold, all purged data is irreversibly deleted.
 You can export mailboxes to PST files and store them locally.
 This way, you will increase your data safety although you might find this backup method a bit slow and faulty.

-Permissions required to put mailboxes on hold are assigned in Office 365 Security & Compliance Center.
+Permissions required to put mailboxes on hold are assigned in the Microsoft Purview compliance portal.
 The default groups which have all required roles are eDiscovery Manager, Compliance Administrator and Organization Management.

 Comparison of Litigation Hold vs retention policy